Most PC buyers waste money on accessories first, and upgrade the core later.

 Final reality check

-If you’re still building your system, start with: a balanced gaming PC build before spending on peripherals.
+If you’re still building your system, start with: a balanced gaming PC build before spending money on peripherals.

-Final verdict: Buy fewer accessories.
+Bottom line: Buy fewer accessories.
 Buy better ones.
 Upgrade only after you feel a real limitation.